Tours to the Isle of Wight

 The Isle of Wight, a magnificent diamond-shaped island located just off England’s south coast has a magic all of its own.
 With its mild climate, stunning scenery and timeless tranquillity, it is the perfect all-year-round holiday destination.
-We have a fantastic selection of coach holidays to Shanklin and Sandown, the islands most popular seaside resorts offering a traditional bucket and spade type of holiday.
-Shanklin are famed for its beautiful beaches and sub-tropical gardens, Sandown with its long beach stretches and Victorian pier.
+Sandown with its long stretches of beach and Victorian pier and Shanklin famed for its beautiful beaches and sub-tropical gardens, are the islands most popular seaside resorts, offering a traditional ‘bucket and spade’ type of holiday.

 About Isle of Wight Holidays